Tamilaam/tamilaam.github.io/_pages/about.md

 title: "About"
 ---

 Hello!
-I'm **Tamila**, a computational biologist and current bioinformatics intern at the **Algorithmic Bioinformatics Lab, Heinrich Heine University Düsseldorf**.
+I'm Tamila, a computational biologist and current bioinformatics intern at the **Algorithmic Bioinformatics Lab, Heinrich Heine University Düsseldorf**.

 I work at the intersection of **computer science, data science, and biology**, where I apply **algorithms and machine learning** to extract meaningful insights from complex biological phenomena.